OperationCode/civicrm-docker/README.md

 * the Drupal community for [documentation](https://www.drupal.org/node/244924) about hardening an install.
 * md5 for their [gist](https://gist.github.com/md5/d9206eacb5a0ff5d6be0) demonstrating nginx+php-fpm.
 * wsargent for the [Docker Cheat Sheet](https://github.com/wsargent/docker-cheat-sheet).
-* and the many giants who have come before me, this world would not be possible without you!
+* and the many giants who have come before us, this world would not be possible without you!